nindevdo/SteamDiary/README.md

 - Gamers to log their playtime, even if Steam doesn’t officially support it.

 Now, SteamDiary is a fully open-source project, available for free on GitHub.
 No subscriptions, no restrictions—just pure automation for those who want it.

+It's just a fun little tool that I like to use nothing serious.

 ### 💡 What’s Next?